-On this day in 1970, Bobby Orr flew through the air after scoring one of the most famous goals in NHL history.
+On March 10, 1970, Bobby Orr flew through the air after scoring one of the most famous goals in NHL history.

 The overtime winner gave the Boston Bruins their first Stanley Cup win in 29 years, but the goal lives on in hockey history thanks to a sharp-eyed Boston photographer and some good luck.